ykzzyk/Vector-based-RDHEI-via-Multi-MSB-Replacement/README.md

 conda activate test
 # Install relate packages
 conda install argparse
-ython -m pip install scikit-image # will install nump
+python -m pip install scikit-image # will install nump pip install pandas # For testing the auto.py file pip install tdqm # For testing the auto.py file
 ```

 But if you prefer to use **pip** install the required enviroment for this project, there is also a file named "requirements.txt" to help.

 ```
 # An Example
 # Use conda/miniconda to create the same environment to run this project
 # Create the environment from the environment.yml file